Contents On This Page

 They can be applied directly with the help of a dropper, or they can be brushed gently on the nails or with cotton buds.

 Since the aim is to get results, they’re some things that must be put in place before applying them on your cuticle or nails.

 1. Your nails should be free from dirt: Take out time to wash your nails properly before attempting to get them on.

 2. Shake well before use: It is always a rule of thumb to shake all content in the bottle very well before use.

-The reason for this is simple, which is, to ensure that what’s inside are properly mixed for a better result.
+The reason for this is simple, which is to ensure that what’s inside is properly mixed for a better result.